adobe-apiplatform/user-sync.py/docs/user-manual/index.md

-If you plan to use the User Sync tool to update user access to Adobe products, you must create groups in your own enterprise LDAP directory that correspond to the User Groups and Product License Configurations that you have defined in the [Adobe Admin Console](https://www.adobe.io/console/).
+If you plan to use the User Sync tool to update user access to Adobe products, you must create groups in your own enterprise LDAP directory that correspond to the user groups and product configurations that you have defined in the
+[Adobe Admin Console](https://www.adobe.io/console/).
 Membership in a product configuration grants access to particular set of Adobe products.
-You can grant or revoke access to users or to defined User Groups by adding or removing them from a product configuration.
+You can grant or revoke access to users or to defined user groups by adding or removing them from a product configuration.

 The User Sync tool can grant product access to users by adding